 If you find yourself in such a situation simply write us a message here.

-In NSW Land and Property Information (LPI NSW) requires that you obtain a NSW Grant of Probate in these two scenarios:
+The Land Titles office (NSW Land Registry Services) requires that you obtain a NSW Grant of Probate in these two scenarios:

 The actual title deed/certificate of title will state what capacity the deceased held the property in.
 Otherwise, you can call LPI NSW on 1300 052 637 to find out this information.